Alcohol addiction specialists helped to boost my self-confidence

 You don’t need alcohol to be socially confident

-To confidently walk into a room full of strangers, to go on dates without feeling like a nervous wreck, to mingle at events, or to even be the life and soul of the party, you don’t have to partake in an alcoholic drink first.
+It's common for many people to feel anxious when heading to a social event.
+Anxiety symptoms vary from person to person, but to confidently walk into a room full of strangers, to go on dates without feeling like a nervous wreck, to mingle at events, or to even be the life and soul of the party, you don’t have to partake in an alcoholic drink first.
 You no longer have to drink a quick couple of beers or get some wine down you at home before heading off for a night out with others who always seem so much more socially confident than you.

 Do this instead